DarrelMoxam/Credit_Risk_Training/README.md

 The Use case was to build classification models that would predict which customers should be accurately labeled as ‘Risk’ or ‘No Risk’ and select the best model to use.
 Once all models were created I focused on the confusion matrix and classification report for each model.
-I was told to look into Type 1 and type 2 errors and from there I drew the conclusion that what I needed to focus on were the Specificity and Classification error.
+I decided to look into Type 1 and type 2 errors and from there I drew the conclusion that what I needed to focus on were the Specificity and Classification error.
 Classification Error definition is overall, how often is the classifier incorrect while Specificity is when the actual value is negative, how often is the prediction correct.
 All 5 had different results that viewed differents stats on the Classification Report and Confusion Matrix.